-Brakes: Check the brakes for proper operation (see Sections 4.C).
+Brakes: Check the brakes for proper operation (see Section 4.C).
 Squeeze the brake levers.
 Are the brake quick-releases closed?
 All control cables seated and securely engaged?
-Do the brake pads contact the wheel rim squarely and make full contact with the rim?
-Do the brake pads touch the wheel rim within an inch of brake lever movement?
+If you have rim brakes, do the brake pads contact the wheel rim squarely and make full contact with the rim?
+Do the brakes begin to engage within an inch of brake lever movement?
 Can you apply full braking force at the levers without having them touch the handlebar?
 If not, your brakes need adjustment.
 Do not ride the bike until the brakes are properly adjusted by a professional bicycle mechanic.